 Stephen joined the firm in 2012, having worked in another private practice firm since 2007.
 He qualified as a European Patent Attorney and a UK Patent Attorney in 2011.

-- MSci and MA Natural Sciences (University of Cambridge)
+- MA and MSci Natural Sciences (Cambridge)

 - Chartered Patent Attorney